gradle/gradle/design-docs/features/build-platform/README.md

 ### Open issues

 - Init scripts that are hosted outside of the build platform JAR file.
+- Can custom plugins be applied as part of executing the init script (see next story).

+## Story - Gradle supports applying a custom plugin (from outside distribution) from an init script

+A current limitation of Gradle is the inability to apply an external (outside the Gradle distribution) custom plugin from an init script (see https://issues.gradle.org/browse/GRADLE-2407).
+The previous story provides the ability to execute init scripts as part of build platform processing.
+Until further detailed design work is complete, it isn't clear whether any existing limitations will be removed as part of the previous story.
+The previous limitation may be removed altogether or might be partially removed, e.g. perhaps custom plugins which reside within the build platform JAR can be applied.

+If these limitations aren't removed as a byproduct of the previous story, this story will look at removing those limitations.
+This will greatly reduce the scenarios where custom Gradle distributions are required.

+### Open issues

+- Can the limitations be removed based around existing Gradle functionality?
+I.e. will it (partially?) work for users not making use of the build platform concept.
+- Custom plugins that are hosted outside of the build platform JAR file.

 # Milestone 2

-This milestone build on top of the existing build platform infrastructure.
+This milestone builds on top of the existing build platform infrastructure.
 The user can declare compatible Gradle and Java runtime versions as part of the build platform meta-data that are checked automatically against the Gradle build applying the rules.

 ## Story -  Gradle evaluates Gradle compatibility in build platform meta-data